-Back to Table of Contents -

 SMU FUNDED NEED-BASED AID

 SMU considers an undergraduate student to be dependent upon their families.
-To be considered for SMU funded need-based funds, each family must submit the College Board’s CSS/PROFILE® application.
+To be considered for SMU funded need-based funds, each family must submit the Free Application for Federal Student Aid (FAFSA) and the College Board’s CSS/PROFILE® application.

 Per federal regulations, a student is classified as “dependent” unless they satisfy one or more of the following requirements.
 If the answer is yes to any of the following, the student is classified as “independent.”